u-bx31/connect-crew/README.md

 - Chat with friends `will be added soon` : Users can chat with there friends that they have in friends list

 ##### in progress

- - user can like i thread (done)
+- user can like i thread
 - user can repost the thread
 - user can share on ohter social media
 - user can chat with their friend list

 ## Links

 - [Live Demo](https://connect-crew.vercel.app/)

+## Test Account

+`` - Email : test03122@yopmail.com  |  Password : test03122``

 ## App Process: